Vermont’s Implied Consent Law and Refusing Alcohol Testing

 The consequences of a refusal generally depend on how many prior offenses the driver has that occurred within the past 20 years.
 Prior offenses include all DUI-related suspensions.

 The suspension period is six months for a first offense, 18 months for a second offense, and life for a third or subsequent offense.
-However, a driver might be able to obtain a restricted ignition interlock license to operate a vehicle during the suspension period.

 License reinstatement is conditioned on the driver's completion of certain requirements.
 These requirements depend on the driver's history and might include educational programs related to drinking and driving and some form of substance abuse treatment.

-Contesting the Refusal Suspension
+Contesting a Refusal Suspension in Vermont

 Drivers who wish to contest their refusal-related suspension can request an administrative hearing.